-- · enforces the Laws of the Game - controls the match in co-operation with the assistant referees and, where applicable, with the fourth official - ensures that any ball used meets the requirements of Law 2 - ensures that the players' equipment meets the requirements of Law 4 - acts as timekeeper and keeps a record of the match - stops, suspends or terminates the match, at his discretion, for any infringements of the Laws - stops, suspends or terminates the match because of outside interference of any kind - stops the match if, in his opinion, a player is seriously injured and ensures that he is removed from the field of play - allows play to continue until the ball is out of play if a player is, in his opinion, only slightly injured - ensures that any player bleeding from a wound leaves the field of play.
+- enforces the Laws of the Game - controls the match in co-operation with the assistant referees and, where applicable, with the fourth official - ensures that any ball used meets the requirements of Law 2 - ensures that the players' equipment meets the requirements of Law 4 - acts as timekeeper and keeps a record of the match - stops, suspends or terminates the match, at his discretion, for any infringements of the Laws - stops, suspends or terminates the match because of outside interference of any kind - stops the match if, in his opinion, a player is seriously injured and ensures that he is removed from the field of play.
+An injured player may only return to the field of play after the match has restarted - allows play to continue until the ball is out of play if a player is, in his opinion, only slightly injured - ensures that any player bleeding from a wound leaves the field of play.
 The player may only return on receiving a signal from the referee, who must be satisfied that the bleeding has stopped